Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 472 3D Game Programming (3 Credits)

-Advanced computer topics not generally covered, in the curriculum.
-Designed as a Computer, Science elective, not as a replacement, for any specific required course.
+The Advanced Computer Topics courses are not generally covered in the curriculum.
+They are designed as a Computer Science elective, not as a replacement for any specifically required course.

-Advanced computer topics not generally covered in, the curriculum.
-Designed as a Computer Science, elective, not as a replacement for any specific , required course.
+The Advanced Computer Topics courses are not generally covered in the curriculum.
+They are designed as a Computer Science elective, not as a replacement for any specifically required course.

 CSC 485 Software Quality Assurance and Testing (3 Credits)

-This course is an introduction to concepts and, techniques for testing and modifying newly, developed and evolving software applications. , Emphasis is placed on quantitative and practical, software methods that can be applied within phases, of the software development life cycle (SDLC). , Topics include testing techniques (test first, development, graph coverage and criteria, logic, based and syntax based techniques), automatic and, manual testing, testing measurability, design of, test plans, and validation of software changes.
+This course is an introduction to concepts and techniques for testing and modifying software applications.
+Emphasis is placed on quantitative and practical software methods applied within phases of the software development life cycle (SDLC).
+Topics include testing techniques (test first, development, graph coverage and criteria, logic-based and syntax-based techniques), automatic and manual testing, testing measurability, design of test plans, and validation of software changes.

 CSC 486 Software Project Management (3 Credits)

-This course introduces the student to the, different aspects of software project management. , It will emphasize the main activities and, techniques that characterize the development of a, software product cover and the project management, body of knowledge (PMBOK): The main knowledge, areas are covered, including scope, time, cost,, team, risk, and communication management while, focusing on software development.
-Agile, Management (e.g. SCRUM) and other emerging, practices will be covered.
+This course introduces the student to the different aspects of software project management.
+It will emphasize the main activities and techniques that characterize the development of software products and project management body of knowledge (PMBOK).
+The main knowledge areas are covered including scope, time, cost, team, risk, and communication management with focus on software development.
+Agile Management (e.g., SCRUM) and other emerging practices will be covered.

 CSC 487 Engineering Secure Software Systems (3 Credits)

-Parallel and Distributed Software Computing deals, with the use of large scale computing platforms, including desktop multicore procesessors, SMPs,, message passing platforms, and virtualized cloud, computing environments.
-The course consists of, topics on parallel and distributed programming,, platforms, algorithms and applications.
-Design, and implementation of distributed software, components include process and memory management, underlying software applications; sockets,, protocols, threads, XML, serialization,, reflection, security, and events.
+This course covers the use of large-scale computing platforms, including desktop multicore processors, SMPs, message passing platforms, and virtualized cloud computing environments.
+It consists of topics on parallel/distributed programming platforms, algorithms, and applications.
+Design and implementation of distributed software components include process and memory management underlying software applications, sockets, protocols, threads, XML, serialization, reflection, security, and events.

-This course represents the capstone experience of, the Game Design and Development minor and serves, to prepare students to pursue further game, education or possibly to enter the game design and, development workforce.
-Students work to form teams, (e.g. 3-5 members) to design, develop, and publish, an original video or mobile game.
-Final projects, are judged by a curated group faculty and industry, professionals
+This course represents the capstone experience of the Game Design and Development minor and serves to prepare students to pursue further game education or possibly enter the game design and development workforce.
+Students work to form teams (e.g., 3-5 members) to design, develop, and publish an original video or mobile game.
+Final projects are judged by a curated group of faculty and industry professionals.

 CSC 492 Independent Study (3 Credits)